 If you think your child is suffering from low self-esteem, there are some signs to watch out for.
 Once you feel confident that self-esteem is the issue, seek professional help.
-Counseling, a mentor and even your child's pediatrician can help provide tools to getting your child through this difficult time.
+Counseling, a mentor, and even your child's pediatrician can help provide tools for getting your child through this difficult time.

-Behavior Issues – Changes in behavior, such as acting out, bullying, talking back (more than you feel is normal), regressing into baby-ish behaviors, becoming angry or lashing out are all changes to pay attention to.
+Changes in behavior such as acting out, bullying, talking back (more than you feel is normal), regressing into baby-ish behaviors, becoming angry, or lashing out are all changes to pay attention to.
 You know your child best.
 If she isn't acting like herself, it's time to find out why.

-Falling Behind – When self-esteem issues are a problem, you may notice your child's school performance suffering.
-Low self-esteem not only disrupts a child's emotional well-being, it disturbs their mental health as well.
+When self-esteem issues are a problem, you may notice your child's school performance suffering.
+Low self-esteem not only disrupts a child's emotional well-being, but it also disturbs their mental health as well.
 If they are not mentally focused and are instead hung up on the thing(s) causing them to feel low, their grades may slip, or they may get into trouble and have no interest in activities they once enjoyed.

-Withdrawn from Peers – It's important for your child to have friends who love and accept her for who she is.
+It's important for your child to have friends who love and accept her for who she is.
 Having a circle of good friends helps to build confidence and self-esteem.
 However, some of your child's peers won't love or accept them, even if they claim to be friends.
-And your child may not have the strength it takes to walk away from the wrong crowd.
-Instead she may allow herself to be subjected to verbal and/or physical abuse.
+Your child may not have the strength it takes to walk away from the wrong crowd.
+Instead, she may allow herself to be subjected to verbal and/or physical abuse.
 As a result, self-esteem issues could stem from being around children who impress negativity upon her.
-Often times these children have their own unresolved issues and use your child as an outlet for releasing their frustrations, insecurities and hate.
+Often times, these children have their own unresolved issues and use your child as an outlet for releasing their frustrations, insecurities, and hate.
 If your child is withdrawn from children at school, this could signal a problem.